 Keep Your Carry-On on Your Back

-If you’re traveling with two dogs, you’ll want two hands free – one for each.
-Use a backpack as your carry on, so your personal items are out of the way and you’re free to manage situations like tangled leashes.
+If you’re traveling with two dogs, you’ll want two free hands – one for each.
+Use a backpack as your carry on, so your personal items are out of the way and you’re free to manage sticky situations, like tangled leashes.

 Tire Them Out

 What’s better than traveling with two dogs?
 Traveling with two tired dogs!
 Make sure you tire both pups out before you head to the airport.
 Take a long walk, spend an hour at the dog park, or go for a run.
-Their interest in playing, wandering or sniffing once at the airport will wane if they’re sleepy, and they’ll be easier to manage.
+Their interest in playing, wandering or sniffing once at the airport will wane if they’re sleepy, and they’ll be much easier to manage.
 I always follow the motto: a tired dog is a good dog.

 Make Them Walk